 This is a two platform station.
-It has a lattice girder footbridge.
+It has a lattice girder footbridge (C listed).
 An early station building, now a house, is on the eastbound platform.
-Originally this backed onto a goods shed before enlargement of the goods yard around 1900.
+It is a single storey building with some Tudor styling, plain but with a finial over a gable facing the trackbed.
+Originally the building backed onto a goods shed before enlargement of the goods yard around 1900.

 The goods yard was on the north side of the line, approached by via a reversing spur by reversing from the eastbound platform.

 When new timber station buildings were provided the larger was on the eastbound platform.
 The buildings were similar in style.
 Indeed they were similar in style to buildings at a number of locations on the Dundee and Arbroath Railway, probably built not long after the line became joint in 1880.